MyPureCloud/developer-center-blog/source/2017-07-19-evolving-the-contact-lookup-api/index.html.md

 ---

-## A note about PureCloud architecture
+## A note about Genesys Cloud architecture

-PureCloud is a platform composed of dozens of internal microservices behind a unifying public API.
+Genesys Cloud is a platform composed of dozens of internal microservices behind a unifying public API.
 This public API can execute scatter-gather API requests to the mid-tier microservices to compose the final results returned to the API client.
 This approach gives us the flexibility to refactor, rework, split, and combine mid-tier services in any way we want without changing the API contract presented to the caller.
 All of the changes to mid-tier microservices in this article were 100% transparent to API clients.

 ---